 Deliberately paced in direction by western ace Delmer Daves, its 92 minutes of mood and interplay are beautifully framed by the clean black & white cinematography from Charles Lawton,Jr., wringing tension from both the exterior shots of the parched Arizona desert’s baked rocks and tantalizing but distant clouds, and the close-quarter dramatics in the sparsely furnished interiors.
 Felicia Farr’s skin is so tempting in close-up you want to kiss the screen.
 Her scenes with Ford are little gems of isolated desire.

-Heflin’s solid as the beleaguered ‘Dan Evans’, caught between the morality of civic duty, a deeper calling of familial obligation (look honorable to his young sons or take Wade’s money and possibly save his strained marriage) and the common sense of basic survival (he’s out-gunned).
+Heflin’s solid as the beleaguered ‘Dan Evans’, caught between the morality of civic duty, a deeper calling of familial obligation (look honorable to his young sons or take Wade’s money and possibly save his strained marriage) and the common sense of basic survival (he’s out-gunned by professionals).

 “Safe!
 Who knows what’s safe?
 I knew a man dropped dead from lookin’ at his wife.
 My own grandmother fought the Indians for sixty years… then choked to death on lemon pie.
 Do I have two volunteers?”

 The dialogue flows naturally without stumbling into theatrics: Halstead Welles wrote the lean and smart screenplay from a story by Elmore Leonard.
 Leora Dana cuts a believable portrait as Heflin’s careworn wife, and the always dependable Richard Jaeckel is deft as one of Ford’s cocky gunmen.
 Others delivering to effect include Robert Emhardt, Henry Jones, Ford Rainey and Richard Devon.

 Topping it off is a plaintive main theme from composer George Duning, first heard in the evocative title tune easily crooned by Frankie Laine and given refrain throughout: it makes for a catchy hum.